-The Clallam County League of Women Voters is sponsoring a new program in public schools throughout the county.
-Beginning in the summer of 2018, teachers in Clallam County who are piloting the Kids Voting USA curriculum will participate in a one-day professional development program to explore the curriculum, share ideas with colleagues, plan lessons for the coming school year and learn how the LWVCLA can support teachers and students in learning about civics.
+The Clallam County League of Women Voters is sponsoring a civics program in public schools throughout the county.
+Teachers in Clallam County who implement the Kids Voting USA program have the opportunity to participate in a one-day professional development program to explore the lessons and activities, share classroom ideas with colleagues, plan lessons for the coming school year and learn how the LWVCLA can support teachers and students as they learn about civics.
 Once school begins, students will be learning about the history of elections and voting and getting ready for mock elections in November.
-In order to make the voting experience as authentic as possible, students will vote if they have a student/school registration card.
-Before the vote, students will learn about the voting process, gather information on the candidates and initiatives on the ballot and start a dialogue on voting and citizenship with their families.
+Before the vote, students will learn about the voting process, gather information on the candidates and/or initiatives on the ballot and start a dialogue on voting and citizenship with their families.
 In addition to the mock election, students will have multiple opportunities to vote on classroom and school issues throughout the school year, voting for such things as how to spend earned free-time or student government representatives.
 Beyond elections and voting, students will learn about democracies around the world, how to be an informed citizen and how to contribute to their communities through service learning projects.
 All along the way, our local league will be there to volunteer in classrooms, assist teachers with ballot creation (condensing or modifying it for various grade levels), organize guest speakers, and be a resource on local/state/national issues.

 Kids Voting USA is a nonpartisan, grassroots-driven voter education program whose mission is to: create lifelong voting habits in children, increase family communication about citizenship and encourage greater adult voter turnout.

 - Strong curriculum for grades K-12, aligned with Common Core.

 - Choice of paper ballots or electronic software for mock elections and school/classroom voting.